leshcat/leshcat.github.io/_posts/2021-06-07-ldhw-part-one.markdown

 ---
 ![DevOps Logo](/assets/images/devops-logo-ncpyrght.jpg)

-Back in 2015, when "DevOps" reached its yet another recurrent hype, one day i woke up and found myself being a Junior DevOps Engineer.
+Back in 2015, i woke up and found myself being a Junior DevOps Engineer.
+I wanted to be on this train.

-The Question was: what is "DevOps" and how do you cook it?
+But the question was: what is "DevOps" and how do you cook it?

 <!--more-->